Nicolas Namoradze

-Nicolas Namoradze is a classical pianist, composer, and educator.
+Nicolas Namoradze (born 19 August 1992) is a classical pianist, composer, and educator.
 He came to international attention in 2018 upon winning the triennial Honens International Piano Competition, one of the world's largest and most comprehensive prizes for pianists, in Calgary, Canada.

 Early life and education

-Born in Tbilisi, Georgia on 19 August 1992, he grew up in Budapest, Hungary, where he began piano lessons at age seven and attended the Liszt University of Music and a British International School.
+Born in Tbilisi, Georgia, he grew up in Budapest, Hungary, where he began piano lessons at age seven and attended the Liszt University of Music and a British international school.
 He made his orchestral debut at age 12.

-Upon hearing Nicolas while rehearsing with the Budapest Festival Orchestra, Emanuel Ax suggested he move to New York City and study with him at the Juilliard School.
-Nicolas followed this advice, and after completing his undergraduate studies in Budapest, Vienna, and Florence, he moved to New York in 2013 to study with Ax.
-In 2015 he earned his master's degree at Juilliard, followed in 2020 by his doctorate at the City University of New York Graduate Center, where he held the Graduate Center Fellowship, with a dissertation on "Macroharmony in Ligeti's Etudes, Book 3".
+Upon hearing Namoradze while rehearsing with the Budapest Festival Orchestra, Emanuel Ax suggested he move to New York City and study with him at the Juilliard School.
+Namoradze followed this advice, and after completing his undergraduate studies in Budapest, Vienna, and Florence, he moved to New York in 2013 to study with Ax.
+In 2015 he earned his master's degree at Juilliard, followed in 2020 by his doctorate at the City University of New York Graduate Center, where he held the Graduate Center Fellowship, with a dissertation on Macroharmony in Ligeti's Etudes, Book 3.

 In addition to Emanuel Ax, his teachers included Zoltán Kocsis, András Schiff, Eliso Virsaladze, and Yoheved Kaplinsky for piano, and John Corigliano for composition.
-Ax described him as "set to become one of the truly important artists of his generation."
+Ax described him as "set to become one of the truly important artists of his generation".

 Unusually for a musician in the early stages of an extremely promising career, from 2014 to 2018 he mostly withdrew from performance and competitions to explore his artistic voice as a composer and to pursue his academic studies, before entering and winning the triennial Honens International Piano Competition.
 During that period he made a limited number of concert appearances, such as at the Chelsea Music Festival in New York in 2015.

-From 2016 to 2019 he served on the faculty of Queens College, where he taught chamber music, composition, and music history.
+From 2016 to 2019 he was on the faculty of Queens College, New York, where he taught chamber music, composition, and music history.

 2018: Honens Prize

 He won the 2018 Honens Competition, one of the world's largest piano prizes, with a performance in the semifinals of his own Etudes and, in the finale, of the Brahms Piano Concerto No. 2.
 The cash prize of CA$100,000 was accompanied by a comprehensive artist development program that included concert engagements, recordings, management, publicity support, and a Banff Centre residency.

 The honor also garnered him recording contracts with Hyperion Records and with the Steinway & Sons label, with releases also on the Honens and Edition Klavier-Festival Ruhr labels, and tours in Japan, Canada, and the U.S., including debut concerts at Wigmore Hall (London), Konzerthaus Berlin, Tokyo Bunka Kaikan, Toppan Hall (Japan), deSingel (Belgium), and Carnegie Hall (New York), where the program included his own Etudes and the world premiere of his "Arabesque" along with Bach, Scriabin and Schumann.
-Reviewing one of Namoradze's concerts following the Honens award, the Calgary Herald wrote that his performance of Scriabin was "the last word in how this music might be played."
+Reviewing one of Namoradze's concerts following the Honens award, the Calgary Herald wrote that his performance of Scriabin was "the last word in how this music might be played".